snastase/snastase.github.io/_pages/reviews.md

 {% include base_path %}

-When solicited for peer review by academic journals&mdash;*if the authors have posted a public preprint*&mdash;I try to post an open review (on, e.g., [PubPeer](https://pubpeer.com/)).
+When solicited for peer review by academic journals&mdash;*if the authors have posted a public preprint*&mdash;I try to post an open review (here, and on [PubPeer](https://pubpeer.com/)).
 I send the same review to the journal (usually signed) at the same time as posting the public review.

 ---